The SEO face off – Semrush Vs Ahrefs, how do these two amazing SEO tools compare? Which is better? Who is SEO tools champion? And why should you care?

 First, one or two things about the geeks and nerds behind the tools…

-Headquartered in Boston, SEMrush is made up of 800 specialists in four countries.
+Headquartered in Boston, Semrush is made up of 800 specialists in four countries.
 Their goal is to create the best competitive intelligence solution for all digital marketing spheres.
-Today SEMrush has over 5 million users worldwide.
-Its keywords database contains a humongous 20 billion keywords with 140 geo databases and 710 million domains.
+Today Semrush has over 6 million users worldwide.
+Its keywords database contains a humongous 20 billion keywords with 145 geo databases and over 801 million domains.

-SEMrush is an established and exceedingly efficient toolkit for digital marketing used by more than 4,500,000 specialists from around the world.
+Semrush is an established and exceedingly efficient toolkit for digital marketing used by more than 6,000,000 specialists from around the world.
 The suite comprises over 40 tools to aid web developers, content marketers and creators, SMM and PPC specialists, PR and Brand managers.

-In relation to SEO, SEMrush has won a few accolades.
+In relation to SEO, Semrush has won 14 international awards as best SEO software suite.
 These awards include the Best SEO Software Suite of 2019 in the European Search Awards, and in the United States Search Awards.
-SEMrush offers SEO specialists an assortment of reliable auxiliary and essential tools.
+Semrush offers SEO specialists an assortment of reliable auxiliary and essential tools.

 And in the Blue Corner, Ahrefs

 Based in Singapore, Ahrefs is a multinational team.
 It began its backlinks index in 2010, eventually becoming the source of data for Ahrefs’ first version of Site Explorer.
 When launched, Site Explorer disrupted the stagnant field of backlink analysis.
 It kick-started a new round of competition among SEO tool providers.